Copyright © 2010 HikingintheSmokys.com. All Rights Reserved.

 Sheltowee Trace National Recreation Trail

 The Sheltowee Trace is a 282-mile multi-use trail that passes through Red River Gorge while traversing the length of the Daniel Boone National Forest.
 The trail is named in honor of Daniel Boone.
 Sheltowee (meaning Big Turtle) was the name given to Boone when he was adopted into the Shawnee Indian tribe as the son of the great war chief, Blackfish.
-Boone made several explorations throughout the area that is now the Daniel Boone National Forest in search of a route from Virginia to Kentucky.
+Boone made several explorations throughout the area that is now the Daniel Boone National Forest, in search of a route from Virginia to Kentucky.

-The entire length of the trail runs from HWY 377 north of Morehead, KY to Picket State Park in Tennessee.
-Along the way it passes through Cave Run Lake, Natural Bridge State Park, Laurel River Lake, Cumberland Falls State Resort Park and the Big South Fork National Recration Area.
+half-moonThe entire length of the National Recreation Trail runs from Highway 377 north of Morehead, Kentucky, to Picket State Park in Tennessee.
+Along the way it passes through Cave Run Lake, Natural Bridge State Park, Laurel River Lake, Cumberland Falls State Resort Park, several wildlife management areas, as well as the Big South Fork National River and Recreation Area.
+All but 10 miles of the entire trail is located within Kentucky.

 Key Links: